OpenBankingUK/knowledge-base-pub/standards/read-write.md

 ### **What error code should an ASPSP send back to a TPP if a wrong x-fapi-financial-id was sent in the request?**

-The x-fapi-financial-id header was required up until Version 3.1.1 of the OBIE Read-write API profile.
+The `x-fapi-financial-id` header was required up until Version 3.1.1 of the OBIE Read-write API profile.
 ASPSPs that implement this version must reject an invalid request with a 403 (Forbidden).

-The requirement for providing x-fapi-financial-id in the request header was removed from FAPI and subsequently removed from Version 3.1.2 of the Read/Write API Specification.
+The requirement for providing `x-fapi-financial-id` in the request header was removed from FAPI and subsequently removed from Version 3.1.2 of the Read/Write API Specification.

-### **Are "File Payments" supported in the Standard for both personal and business accounts?**
+### **Are File Payments supported in the Standard for both personal and business accounts?**

 File Payments allow a file of payment requests to be uploaded to an ASPSP for payment initiation.
 Implementation of this endpoint is 'Conditional' which means the ASPSP must implement if the same functionality is supported for their PSUs (which could be for Business and/or Personal accounts) on their existing online channels.